jaganthoutam/kong-konga-docker/README.md

-This Repository allows to deploy Kong Api Gateway and Konga Kong management GUI as docker containers by using the provided docker-compose files.
+This Repository allows to deploy [Kong](https://konghq.com/) Api Gateway and [Konga](https://github.com/pantsel/konga) Kong admin GUI as docker containers by using the provided docker-compose files.

 Also, it provides a Dockerfile for building a custom Kong image which includes the custom plugins [request-throttling](https://github.com/millenc/kong-plugin-request-throttling) and [header-checker](https://github.com/albertocr/kong-plugin-header-checker) which can be deployed using the same docker-compose files.